Jack O'Lantern

 Downtown Boston turned out to be boring, too.
 It was dark, cold and very quiet on the streets.
 I could go to a mall, but that wasn't my objective and there was no point in seeing ordinary shoppers on Halloween night.

 A few years later, while in the office, I asked a colleague about it.
-She took her two little kids to work that day, and it was our pizza day, so we were chowing down our pizza and she said “Of course we don't go on the streets.
+She took her two little kids to work that day, and it was our pizza day, so we were chowing down our pizza and she said, “Of course we don't go on the streets.
 Who knows what kind of men my kids would run into?”
 Still, I wanted to know the place, so I asked her where she brought her kids to go trick-or-treating.
 “The mall, of course.
 It's much safer there.”

 After the conversation, I thought the mall was the place to see kids dressed in customs and asking for candies on Halloween, and still, I didn't go.
 I don't know why.
 Now to think of it, I guess the image of little fairies, witches, ghosts, monsters, and what not walking in a brightly lit mall simply lost its appeal, and with a lack of the mystique, it just wasn't enticing enough for me to drive 30 minutes to get to the mall.